MicrosoftDocs/microsoft-style-guide/styleguide/grammar/nouns-pronouns.md

     from a general technology with a similar name, such as an SQL database server.

   - The terms are typically capitalized in the industry.
-Search *[The American Heritage Dictionary](https://ahdictionary.com/),* reputable internet sites, and industry-specific dictionaries.
+Search *[Merriam-Webster Dictionary](https://merriam-webster.com/),* reputable internet sites, and industry-specific dictionaries.
 Don't rely on unedited websites.

-If you're not sure whether a term is a proper noun (and thus capitalized) or a common noun (lowercase), check *[The American Heritage Dictionary](https://ahdictionary.com/)* and the A–Z word list.
+If you're not sure whether a term is a proper noun (and thus capitalized) or a common noun (lowercase), check *[Merriam-Webster Dictionary](https://merriam-webster.com/),* and the A–Z word list.
 Default to lowercase unless there's a compelling reason to capitalize the term.

 **Learn more** For guidelines for sentence-style and title-style capitalization, see [Capitalization](/style-guide/grammar/person).